-Taylor holds a Masters degree (Manhattan School of Music, 1996) and a Bachelors degree (UNH, 1993), both in music performance & composition..
+Taylor holds a Masters degree (MM, Manhattan School of Music, 1996) in music composition and a Bachelors degree (BA, UNH, 1993) in music performance.